fcrepo/Fedora-API-Test-Suite/README.md

   * Multiple levels can be provided, separated by ','
 * `config-file` (optional) A yaml configuration file containing the configuration parameters.
 See distributed `config.yml.dist`
 * `site-name` (optional) The above yaml file can contain multiple configurations, this chooses one.
 Defaults to "default"
+* `constraint-error-generator` (optional)  A file containing a SPARQL query that will trigger a constraint error.
+If no file is specified, the test suite will use a default constraint error generating test.

 ### Configuration file syntax
 The configuration file is Yaml and a simple structure.
 The first level groups a set of configuration parameters, these parameters are key value pairs with the keys being the above options.